UtrechtUniversity/nudging/README.md

 ### Prepare
 Calculate nudge succes per subject with:

-`poetry run python snudging//prepare.py`
+`poetry run python nudging/prepare.py`

 This generates a csv file for each study in `data/interim` and a combined csv file `data/interim/combined.csv`.
-Each row represents a subject and contains personal information and nudge success calculated using propensity score matching.
+Each row represents a subject and contains personal characteristics (covariates) and nudge success calculated using propensity score matching.
+The covariates used for propensity score matching are defined per dataset/study separately.

 ### Train
+First, choose the features to be used for training through the configuration file `config.yaml`.
+Only datasets containing all features will be used.
+By default, we use:
+- nudge_domain
+- nudge_type
+- gender
+- age

-Train a probabilisitic classifier on the combined dataset:
+Train a probabilistic classifier on the combined dataset:

-`poetry run python nudging//train.py`
+`poetry run python nudging/train.py`

 By default logistic regression is used, but you can also select naive Bayes with: